-The second, Comfort Momoh, a midwife with an honorary doctorate, came in for harsh criticism.
+The second, Comfort Momoh, a midwife, came in for harsh criticism.
 “Her expertise in relation to young children was extremely limited.
 Her inability in the witness box to provide explanations for matters that cried out for explanation was striking.
 Her report was a remarkably shoddy piece of work.
 A report that says, without further explanation or elaboration, and this is all it said, “It appears that [G] has been subjected to some form of FGM as her vulva does not appear normal”, is worse than useless.
 In my judgment her report and her oral evidence were well below the standard required of an expert witness.
 She was not a reliable witness.
 Her oral evidence was exceedingly unsatisfactory”.

 In contrast, “Professor Creighton was the only one of the three with real experience of FGM in a paediatric context.
 Her evidence, both written and oral, was clear and measured; it did not change; it was delivered with authority; it carried conviction.”

 He concluded that the local authority was unable to establish that the child has been or is at risk of being subjected to any form of FGM.

 Brigitta Essén, Professor of International Maternal & Reproductive Health and Senior Consultant ObGyn at Uppsala University, Sweden (in private correspondence) recommends a multidisciplinary team, comprising an experienced ObGyn (with clinical exposure to FGC), a paediatric urologist, a paediatrician with forensic experience of child abuse and an anthropologist with an expert focus on FGC.
 Note: she uses the term FGC instead of FGM.